Brown dwarf

-Astronomers classify self-luminous objects by spectral class, a distinction intimately tied to the surface temperature, and brown dwarfs occupy types M, L, T, and Y. As brown dwarfs do not undergo stable hydrogen fusion, they cool down over time, progressively passing through later spectral types as they age.
+Astronomers classify self-luminous objects by spectral type, a distinction intimately tied to the surface temperature, and brown dwarfs occupy types M (2100–3500 K), L (1300–2100 K), T (600–1300 K), and Y (< 600 K).
+As brown dwarfs do not undergo stable hydrogen fusion, they cool down over time, progressively passing through later spectral types as they age.

-Despite their name, to the naked eye, brown dwarfs would appear in different colors depending on their temperature.
-The warmest ones are possibly orange or red, while cooler brown dwarfs would likely appear magenta or black to the human eye.
+The "brown" in brown dwarf was meant to name a color between red and black.
+To the naked eye, most brown dwarfs would appear to be magenta with others in different colors depending on their temperature.
 Brown dwarfs may be fully convective, with no layers or chemical differentiation by depth.